Swuzz123/Bengaluru_housing_prediction_project/README.md

 Among the models tested, *Linear Regression* provided the best results with an R² score of *0.83*.
 This model was more effective at predicting house prices compared to Decision Trees and KNeighborsRegressor.

 ## Conclusion
-The Linear Regression model demonstrated the best performance in predicting house prices in Bengaluru.
+Throught making this project, my result showed that Linear Regression model demonstrated the best performance in predicting house prices in Bengaluru.
 The model captured the main relationships between the features and the target variable effectively.
 This analysis can help both buyers and sellers in making more informed decisions in the real estate market.
+After complete the project, I learned a lot of ways, suitable analystical thinking to clean and feature engineering the datasets.
+Moreover, the removing outlier is the most difficult part, I saw the difference especially based on the drawing as well as the data after cleaning to remove outliers because I know that outliers will reduce the model's prediction a lot and affect buyers and sellers.